MobilityDB/RustMEOS/sys/README.md

 ## Binding generation
 By default, meos-sys will use the pregenerated bindings for the 1.2 version, the 1.1 ones is also available.
 Alternatively, you can generate your own bindings from your `libmeos` installation by specifying the `bindgen` feature.

-## Bindings

-Pre-built bindings are available for 1.2 and 1.1